 “You’re a mean old lady,” she said, right to Mrs. G’s face.

 “Yes, she is,” I agreed.
 “Well said, Sweetie.
 Well said.”

-Gustafson turned white.
-She can dish it out, but can’t take it, I thought.
+Mrs. G turned white.
+She could dish it out, but not take it.

-As we were leaving, I said, “Nice seeing you again, Mrs. Gustafson,” laughing in her face.
+As we were leaving, I said, “Nice seeing you again, Mrs. G,” laughing in her face.
 Maria glared at her under black knitted eyebrows.